 When it comes to medical coding, things get a little more technical.
 The medical coder must be familiar with the coding systems (e.g., CPT, HCPCS Level II, & ICD-10).
 Not just this, they also need to be up-to-date regarding all the recent changes/updates in the coding system and their guidelines (as codes are annually being updated).
 Medical coders also should have all information about the insurance payers, their requirements, and deadlines in order to avoid claim denials.

 The work environment for medical coders and medical transcriptionists differs.
-Medical coders are the specialists that usually work in a hospital, a clinic, or an educational institute.
-Not only this, legal, insurance, or outsourced medical billing services companies also require medical coders on board.
+Medical coders are specialists that usually work in a hospital, a clinic, or an educational institute.
+Not only this, but legal, insurance, or outsourced medical transcription services companies also require medical coders on board.
 For insurance and legal firms, medical coders are required to overlook any fraudulent activity.

 However, when it comes to medical transcriptionists, it is usually assumed that they work in a hospital, healthcare practice, clinic, or facility.
 But they don’t usually work directly for the healthcare practice.
 Various medical transcriptionists can also work for agencies providing administrative services.